WesAbplanalp/scRNA-SEQ-ZMM/scRNA-seq-course-2019-WAupdate.md

 pbmc3k_v1 <- CreateSeuratObject(counts = tmp.object, project = "pbmc3k_v1", min.cells = 3, min.features = 200)
 ```

 ##3.1.)
-Pre-processing The Raw data
+Pre-processing the raw data

 ###3.1.1.)
 QC and selecting cells for further analysis

 The steps below encompass the standard pre-processing workflow for scRNA-seq data in Seurat.
 These represent the selection and filtration of cells based on QC metrics, data normalization and scaling, and the detection of highly variable features.
-QC and selecting cells for further analysis
+QC and selecting cells for further analysis.

 Seurat allows you to easily explore QC metrics and filter cells based on any user-defined criteria.
 A few QC metrics commonly used by the community include

   *The number of unique genes detected in each cell.
     *Low-quality cells or empty droplets will often have very few genes
-    *Cell doublets or multiplets may exhibit an aberrantly high gene count
+    *Cell doublets or multiplets may exhibit an aberrantly high gene counts
   *Similarly, the total number of molecules detected within a cell (correlates strongly with unique genes)
   *The percentage of reads that map to the mitochondrial genome
     *Low-quality / dying cells often exhibit extensive mitochondrial contamination